+• Changes in blood count including agranulocytosis (lack of white blood cells)

+- Aggression.

-- Changes in blood count including agranulocytosis (lack of white blood cells) - Aggression. - Seeing, feeling or hearing things that are not there (hallucinations). - Severe liver problems leading to liver failure and inflammation of the brain. - Sudden onset of a severe rash or blistering or peeling skin.
-This may be associated with a high fever and joint pains (Erythema multiforme, Stevens-Johnson syndrome, toxic epidermal necrolysis, drug reaction with eosinophilia and systemic symptoms). - Muscle weakness. - Severe kidney problems.
+- Seeing, feeling or hearing things that are not there (hallucinations).

+- Severe liver problems leading to liver failure and inflammation of the brain.

+- Sudden onset of a severe rash or blistering or peeling skin.
+This may be associated with a high fever and joint pains (Erythema multiform, Stevens-Johnson syndrome, toxic epidermal necrolysis).

+- Muscle weakness.

+- Severe kidney problems.

-• Enlarged breasts in men.
+- Enlarged breasts in men.